• About Us

 What Are Kpods?

-Even one-time use can be dangerous, and repeated use increases the likelihood of long-term physical and psychological harm.
+Even one-time use can be dangerous, and repeated use increases the risk of long-term physical and psychological harm.

 Why Do People Use Kpods?

-Despite the risks, people rarely use Kpods just to “get high.”
+People rarely use Kpods just to “get high.”
 Often, substance use is a response to emotional pain or unmet needs.
 There’s usually more going on beneath the surface.
+Understanding these reasons does not mean we approve of the behaviour.
+Rather, it helps us respond in ways that are more supportive and effective.

 How to Support Someone Using Kpods

-If someone you care about is using Kpods or laced vapes, your response matters.
-Fear or frustration is natural, but support works best when it is rooted in empathy, not shame.
+Your response matters.
+Fear or frustration is natural, but support fails if it is clouded with shame and criticism.
 Focus on leading the conversation with empathy and curiosity.

 What to avoid: